sruthi-nair166/ecommerce-backend/README.md

 ### Overview

 This project is a backend-only E-Commerce System built using Node.js and Express.
 It provides a set of RESTful API endpoints to manage users, products, and orders.
 The system supports authentication with JWT, role-based access control (RBAC), product filtering and search, and a simple analytics-based recommendation feature.
-Data is managed using in-memory arrays with a modular structure separating controllers, routes, and middleware.
+Data is managed using MongoDB with Mongoose, following a modular structure with separated controllers, routes, models, and middleware for scalability and maintainability.

 ### Features